nederhof/imagealign/README.md

 python imagealign.py -d mydistorted.png -p mypointpairs.csv image1.png image2.png
 ```
 If `mypointpairs.csv` already exists, then the tool is initialized with the point pairs
 read from that file.
-In the CSV files, coordinates are separated by spaces.
+In the CSV files, values are separated by spaces.

 Given point pairs as above in `mypointpairs.csv`,
 one can convert a list of points in `image2.png` to corresponding points in `image1.png`.